A Guide to Project Management Fundamentals

 The waterfall approach is simple, and is very low-risk when adequately informed.
 Teams who have worked on similar projects are able to be more productive as they're familiar with the work and understand how to resolve similar problems.

-Agile Project Management
+6 Agile Project Management

 Some projects have quite vague solutions with ambiguous processes in building them.
 Agile project management introduces Sprints wherein certain features are delivered at production quality at regular intervals.
-Teams in these Sprints are often small, yet incredible specialised allowing them to work largely independantly given their experience.
+Teams in these Sprints are often small, yet incredible specialised allowing them to work largely independently given their experience.
 This ensures that the client is able to obtain consistent value out of the project as a much faster rate.
-With the incoporation of a feedback loop, the client can guide the team on features delivered, and next steps to help improve the overall solution.
+With the incorporation of a feedback loop, the client can guide the team on features delivered, and next steps to help improve the overall solution.

-Envision
+6.1 Envision

 Agile project management starts with envisioning the product and defining a set of initial goals.
 These goals are likely to change over the course of the Sprint.

-Speculate
+6.2 Speculate

 In this planning-style phase, the team creates, revises and prioritises the feature list with consideration to business and technical limitations.
 In this phase, effort estimates are determined, and risks are assessed.

-Explore
+6.3 Explore

 In this phase, the team will build and deliver the features outlined in the Sprint.

-Adapt
+6.4 Adapt

 This phase reviews the results that have been delivered to the client, and lessons learned are documented.
 Otherwise known as a Retrospective, this review may highlight process changes, or feature rework based on feedback.